Dogs trained to sniff out COVID in schools are getting a lot of love for their efforts

 "We're trying to keep our kids in school safely.
 We're trying to get them back in person, and we feel this is one more mitigating way to do that," says Richard Medeiros, superintendent of the school district.
 Other preventative measures, he adds, have included masking, social distancing and having all students eat in the cafeteria facing forward to minimize sitting in the path of respiratory droplets.

-Back in the first-grade classroom of Freetown Elementary School, once Hunter finishes her inspection, Douglas announces, "This room's clear.
+Back in the first-grade classroom of Freetown Elementary School, once Huntah finishes her inspection, Douglas announces, "This room's clear.
 She didn't alert to any presence of COVID."

-But before they move on to the next classroom, Hunter needs to be paid for her work.
-Douglas brings her around to the students, who spend a couple minutes scratching Hunter behind the ears.
+But before they move on to the next classroom, Huntah needs to be paid for her work.
+Douglas brings her around to the students, who spend a couple minutes scratching Huntah behind the ears.
 Not a bad trade for peace of mind.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.